Bible Event – Jesus’ Life

-After five days imprisonment in Caesarea, Paul was brought before the Roman Governor Felix.
+After five days of imprisonment in Caesarea, Paul was brought before the Roman Governor Felix.
 The main charges placed against him by representatives from the Jewish Sanhedrin were that:

 - He was a troublemaker stirring up riots among the Jews throughout the Roman Empire.

 - He was a ringleader of the sect (faith) of the Nazarenes (Jesus’ hometown).

 - He tried to desecrate the temple by taking Gentiles (non-Jews) into it.